hoangsonww/Moodify-Emotion-Music-App/README.md

 The models are integrated into the backend API services to provide real-time emotion detection and music recommendations for users.

+### **Training the AI/ML Models**

-**Note**: The models must be trained first before using them in the backend services.
+The models must be trained first before using them in the backend services.
 Ensure that the models are trained and placed in the `models` directory before running the backend server.
 Refer to the (Getting Started)[#getting-started] section for more details.

 <p align="center">
   <img src="images/train_text_model.png" alt="AI/ML Models" width="100%" style="border-radius: 10px">
   Examples of training the text emotion model.
 </p>

+To train the models, you can run the provided scripts in the `ai_ml/src/models` directory.
+These scripts are used to preprocess the data, train the models, and save the trained models for later use.
+These scripts include:

+### **Pre-Trained Models**

 However, if training the model is too resource-intensive for you, you can use the following Google Drive links to download the pre-trained models: